lalyos/hwsw.lalyo.sh/hwsw-meetup.md

 ---
 marp: true
 ---
 ## A Docker az ellen is ved

 developer experience is the king

-> telex clickbait hirado: ... nem derul ki
+> clickbait hirado: ... nem derul ki

 ---